m-laszkiewicz/Clustering-BioTrove-Challenge---BioTrove_1-Team-Repo/README.md

 In order to share the work that each of the BioTrove_1 team members did on their own employing different approaches to tackle the challenge, each of the three team members has their own files in this repo where we each show our own unique models/approaches.
 These files can be identified by the first name of each team member (e.g. Chenchen, Zhixing, Michal).

 ## Reproducing code
 The data, both image files and corresponding metadata csv, can be found on the [Clustering BioTrove kaggle competition page](https://www.kaggle.com/competitions/biotrove-clustering/overview).
 See individual team member files for code to reproduce results.
 All code is in the **Python** language.
-Be sure to install required Python Packages.
+Be sure to install required Python Packages. **PyTorch** was used for deep learning models.

 ## Background
 ### Original BioTrove Dataset